Sarah Einstein: Career

-Einstein is currently an assistant professor of Creative Writing at the University of Tennessee at Chattanooga.
+Einstein is currently an associate professor of Creative Writing at the University of Tennessee at Chattanooga.

 Einstein's essays have appeared in The Sun, Ninth Letter, Pank Magazine, Fringe, Quiddy, and Hawai’i Pacific Review, among other literary journals.
 She is the fiction editor at Stirring: A Literary Collective and co-author, with Dominik Henrici, of Writers for Dinner.

 Awards

 In 2011, she received a Best of the Net Award.
 That same year, she also received a Pushcart Prize.
 In 2014, Einstein received the Association of Writers & Writing Programs Award for Creative Nonfiction.